XQuery

 #Conditionals and Error Handling

 XQuery's conditionals are all expressions — they return values.
 There are no statements.
-This is the biggest mental shift for C# developers: every if, every switch, every try/catch produces a result that can be assigned, returned, or embedded inside XML.
+In XQuery, every if, switch, and try/catch is an expression.
+Each one produces a result.
+You can assign it, return it, or embed it inside XML.

 #Contents